plopjs/plop/CONTRIBUTING.md

 yarn changeset version
 ```

-You should then verify, using your Git CLI or Git GUI, that the CHANGELOG is correct, everything is up-to-date, and that you're ready to release!
+You should then verify, using your Git CLI or Git GUI, that the CHANGELOG is correct, everything is up-to-date, make a commit, and that you're ready to release!

-> **Do not create a commit manually after "yarn changeset version"**.

 Then, once you've ran `version`, run the following command to publish to NPM: